MartinhoMCM/the-riddle-of-wisdom/README.md

 # TheRiddleOfWisdom

-This project is a game of words with Angular
+This project is a game of words with Angular and Gemini API

 ## Development server